 - Type Control Panel in the Cortana search box, and hit Enter.

 - Navigate to Data Execution Prevention.

 - Make sure the Turn on DEP for essential Windows programs and services only option is checked.

 - Press the Windows key + R, and type gpedit.msc.

 As a security protection measure Windows requires digitally signed drivers.
 This is a helpful feature that can protect your Windows 10 device, but in some situations it can turn out to be a real source for problems.

 3. Run your programs with administrator rights

-So, before trying to apply or install a new app or process make sure that you are completing the actual installation process with administrator rights.
+So, before trying to install a new app or process make sure that you are completing the actual installation process with administrator rights.

 We also have a dedicated guide on how to make yourself an administrator, so be sure to check it out.